-See the United States chapter for applicable notice obligations under federal law.
+In the area of applicable notice obligations, US federal law applies.
 Under Puerto Rico local law, the obligation to provide a written notice arises in a variety of contexts.
 For example:

-Act No. 111 of 7 September 2005 (the Citizen Information on Data Banks Security Act) requires that every entity that owns or is the custodian of a database containing the personal information of citizens that are residents of Puerto Rico, or that provides access to such a database notify citizens of any security breach in the system.
-Act No. 111 encompasses personal information, such as an individual's social security number driver's license number, voter's identification or other official identification; bank or financial account numbers of any type with or without passwords or access codes that may have been assigned; the names of users and passwords or access codes to public or private information systems, medical information protected by the Health Insurance Portability and Accountability Act,; tax information; and work-related evaluations.
-Pursuant to Act No. 111, the Puerto Rico Department of Consumer Affairs adopted Regulation No. 7367, which enforces the obligation on entities to notify citizens of any security breach or irregularity, when its data base contains all or part of their personal information and the information is not protected by cryptographic code.
+- Act No. 111 of 7 September 2005 (the Citizen Information on Data Banks Security Act) requires that every entity that owns or is the custodian of a database containing the personal information of citizens that are residents of Puerto Rico, or that provides access to such a database notify citizens of any security breach in the system; and - Act No. 111 encompasses personal information, such as: - an individual's social security number; - driver's licence number; - · voter's identification or other official identification; - bank or financial account numbers of any type with or without passwords or access codes that may have been assigned;

-Under Constitutional case law, employers must provide notice before implementing an employee surveillance programme.

-Under Act No. 59, employers implementing a drug testing programme must provide written notice containing specific information.
+- the names of users and passwords or access codes to public or private information systems; - medical information protected by the Health Insurance Portability and Accountability Act; - tax information; and - work-related evaluations; and - Act No. 111, the Puerto Rico Department of Consumer Affairs adopted Regulation No. 7367, which enforces the obligation on entities to notify citizens of any security breach or irregularity, when its database contains all or part of their personal information and the information is not protected by cryptographic code; - constitutional case law, requires employers to provide notice before implementing an employee surveillance programme; and - Act No. 59, requires employers implementing a drug-testing programme to provide written notice containing specific information.